 Beginning in April, join Hoyt Arboretum tour guides on an informative 90-minute journey through our tree and plant collections.
-Each tour guide brings a unique perspective to the tour, so every week is a new experience!
+Each tour guide brings a unique perspective to the tour, so every week is a new experience and some tours have special themes!

-We ask for a $3/person contribution.
-All proceeds from the tours go to support collections activities and tree maintenance.
+We ask for a $3/person donation.
+Proceeds from the tours help support programs and plant maintenance.
 Tours are free for Hoyt Arboretum Friends' members.

 Please call 503-865-8733 for additional information.